 Folding, and combination by attachment, are two ways to generate new objects from old.
-In our problem, the union of several paper patches forms the input when lying flat (i.e. on the surface of the book).
+In our problem, the union of several paper patches forms the input in its laid-flat form (i.e. on the surface of the book).
 A compound mechanism is formed by combining several basic mechanisms.
-Folding is inherently suitable for paper, as it is a thin sheet material; folding has also been used in e.g. furniture design [Li et al. 2015] as well as the design of working mechanical objects [Koo et al. 2014].
+Folding is inherently suitable for paper, as it is a thin sheet material; folding has also been used in e.g. furniture design [Li et al. 2015], the design of working mechanical objects [Koo et al. 2014], as well as the design of iris folding patterns [Igarashi et al. 2016].

-To generate 3D models composed of interlocking planar pieces [Schwartzburg and Pauly 2013; McCrae et al. 2011], rules were devised for combining planar pieces under geometric constraints imposed by fabrication and assembly.
+To generate 3D models composed of interlocking planar pieces [McCrae et al. 2011; Schwartzburg and Pauly 2013], rules were devised for combining planar pieces under geometric constraints imposed by fabrication and assembly.
 Since cubes and boxes can be stacked readily for transportation and storage, Zhou et al. [2014] considered how to transform a 3D object into a cube, by defining several types of joints between voxels and searching a voxel-tree to find a folding sequence.
 Inspired by their work, we define our own types of joints as well as a tree structure of joints.
 We obtain our final result by searching a tree to optimize the mechanism.
-Another popular method is to define a connection graph [Xin et al. 2011] but this approach is unsuited to our case as it focuses on 3D models.
+Another popular method is to define a connection graph [Xin et al. 2011], but this approach is unsuited to our problem: it focuses on 3D models.

-3. TRANSFORMING POP-UP
+3 TRANSFORMING POP-UPS

 The problem to be solved is as follows.
 A pattern is a 2D shape with a texture (i.e. coloring).
-Given two patterns as input, we wish to compute a mechanism that can smoothly perform 3D transformation between one pattern and the other.
-We also wish to automatically generate a blueprint, so that a user can fabricate the transforming pop-up by gluing and assembling printed pieces of paper.
+Given two patterns as input, we wish to compute a mechanism that can smoothly transform in 3D between one pattern and the other (see the top row of Figure 1).
+We also wish to automatically generate a blueprint, allowing a user to fabricate the transforming pop-up by gluing and assembling printed pieces of paper.
+The pipeline of our approach is provided in Figure 10, but before explaining it, we first consider some theoretical background ideas.

-The key components of a transforming pop-up are patches, hinges, and slits.
-Specifically:
+The key components of a transforming pop-up are patches, hinges, and slits: